Puente la Reina

 In Eunate there is still a ritual where every pilgrim who arrives must walk around the church three times before going to the center.
 They do this to absorb the energy of this place.
 Eunate is known as a special place with special power and meaning.

 According to legend, the church radiates a special one spiritual energy out.
-This is due to its octagonal shape and location at the intersection of several pilgrim paths.
-Pilgrims walking the Camino de Santiago often perform this ritual.
-They believe it gives them spiritual strength and helps them during their pilgrimage.
+This is due to its octagonal shape and location at the crossroads of several pilgrim paths, Pilgrims who Camino de Santiago walkers often perform this ritual.
+They believe that it gives them spiritual strength and helps them during their pilgrimage.

 The octagonal design of the church has symbolic meanings dating back to the time of the Knights Templar.
 Some believe it is a place of reconciliation and spiritual healing.
 Pilgrims come to this place to feel this energy and use the power of the place for their further journey.